2022 Limited Late Model Rules

 20F- 13.1 STEERING WHEEL – A NASCAR approved quick release steel coupling on steering wheel is mandatory.
 Center-top of steering wheel must be padded with at least 2” resilient material.

 20F- 14 BRAKES – Stock type hydraulic brakes, operating all four wheels is required.
 Stock OEM type single piston steel caliper disc brakes are allowed on front and rear.
-Any OEM type racing replacement calipers (like the Howe or Wilwood type) are not permitted.
 Two-piece steel rotors may be used, no aluminum hats or hubs.
 Only magnetic cast iron or cast steel round circular rotors permitted.
 Rotors must be vein type with a minimum thickness of 1”, and cannot be drilled, slotted or grooved.
 Only factory dust clean out allowed.
 The brake rotors must be bolted to the hubs.
 Floating brake rotors are not permitted.
 All rotors and brake components subject to SMS Officials approval.
 Aftermarket master cylinder(s) and pedal may be used but must be of swing pedal design.
 No drilling or lightening of rotors or drums.
 An adjustable proportioning valve is permitted.
 Accu-Brake type systems are not permitted.
 Only single stage master cylinders are permitted.

 20F- 14.2 – BRAKE COOLING – No fans or blowers will be permitted for cooling purposes in brake duct systems.
 Additionally, there will be no fans or blowers permitted anywhere on the car for cooling unless specified elsewhere in these rules.